digideskio/steam-launcher/README.md

 ```

 After the installation is complete, Steam Launcher will be available under the "Games" section of your desktop environment.
 If the shortcut doesn't appear in Unity, logout of your current session.

+## Legal notice

+Steam Launcher is distributed under the [GPLv3] (https://www.gnu.org/licenses/gpl-3.0.en.html) license.

+The icon used by Steam Launcher was made by [FroyoShark] (http://www.iconarchive.com/show/enkel-icons-by-froyoshark/Steam-icon.html), and distributed under the CC Attribution 4.0 license.